 The department’s unique Master of Mathematics (M.M.) degree is an online professional program primarily intended for working high school teachers.
 Students may earn the full MM degree online, or they can enroll in the associated Mathematics Graduate Certificate program, which entails 18 graduate credit hours, a typical requirement to teach dual enrollment classes.

 Candidates for the Doctor of Philosophy degree must develop a broad background in mathematics as well as an intense specialization in the chosen research area, and make original research contributions in their dissertations.
 They may work in any of the following broad areas: algebra, analysis, applied mathematics, data science, differential geometry, number theory, numerical analysis, partial differential equations, probability, statistics, mathematical biology, and topology.
 The faculty and their areas of research are listed here.

-Our faculty’s research is supported by grants and other awards from various sources, listed [here].
+Our faculty’s research is supported by grants and other awards from various sources.

 For more complete information regarding our graduate programs, please look over the Graduate Student Handbook.